sarikapanmand/March-22-Batch-JavaScript-Project---JavaScript-Project---lphrpv1ksiqz/README.md

-# Frontend Mentor - Tip calculator app solution
+# html css javascript boilerplate - Tip calculator app

-This is a solution to the [Tip calculator app challenge on Frontend Mentor](https://www.frontendmentor.io/challenges/tip-calculator-app-ugJNGbJUX).
+This is a solution to the March-22-Batch-JavaScript-Project-
 ## Overview

 ### The challenge